 The SENSE Study (Sleep and Education: learning New Skills Early)

-The ADAPT Team at the University of Melbourne is conducting a new research project called The SENSE Study for Years 7-10 students in high schools in the Melbourne Metropolitan Region.
-The study is exploring a new approach for the prevention of health problems by intervening early with teenagers to help them learn and sleep better through two new early intervention programs:
+Between 2012-2016, the ADAPT Team at the University of Melbourne conducted a research project called The SENSE Study for Years 7-10 students in high schools in the Melbourne Metropolitan Region.
+The study explored a new approach to the prevention of health problems by intervening early with teenagers to help them learn and sleep better through two new early intervention programs:

 The SENSE Study is a valuable opportunity to better understand how sleep, mood and self-regulation (study skills) impacts adolescent wellbeing, mental and cardiovascular health.